Boka44/puffer-project/README.md

 ## Project Overview

 I set up a simple microservice that calls and stores the conversion rate in a local db.
 I used my usual go-to folder setup, although sometimes I version my APIs as well.
+One other habit I like is adding all db related methods to the model, but this is a simple microservice.

 ## Project Structure